 “He recognized what was in Sara’s best interest,” Suhel says.
 “It was a defining moment.”

 Sara would go on to have cochlear implants.
 Without the implants, Sara says her speaking ability today would not be as clear as it is.
-The 18-year-old college freshman is majoring in speech and hearing science.
-She speaks three languages, enjoys public speaking and loves seeing the look of shock on people’s faces when they realize she won public speaking awards — and is deaf.
+The 19-year-old college student is studying audiology.
+She speaks three languages, enjoys public speaking and loves seeing the look of shock on people’s faces when they realize she has won public speaking awards — and is deaf.

 Changing a life for the better